 So listen.
 I can’t say that I exactly squeal with glee when I think about tie-dye.
 You see, I have sort of felt like it was reserved for hippie types who were past their prime.
 However, when we were asked to participate in Tulip’s Tie-Dye Your Summer campaign, I decided to have an open mind and try it out, and I am so glad I did!
-By taking some white t-shirts that were taking up space in my closet and giving them a little tie-dye makeover I was able to whip up a handful of fun and summery headbands and the result is adorbs.
+These DIY Tie-Dyed T-Shirt Headbands are made so easy by taking some white t-shirts that were taking up space in my closet and giving them a little tie-dye makeover I was able to whip up a handful of fun and summery headbands and the result is adorbs.
 I mean, if a hippie was wearing these headbands, I’d like to think it was a way cool stylish hippie.

 Here’s what I did: